nshah213/P2-Sign-Recognition/README.md

 Here is an image that contains all 55 of the web images downloaded and used for further.
 ![alt text][image4]

-The model classifies all the 55 test images correctly!
+The model classifies 51 of the 55 test images correctly.
+Further, it classifies 54 traffic signs if we look at Top5 accuracy.

 Following are the results for the first 10 test images.
 Result images for the rest are available in the './results/Webimages/' folder
 ![alt text][image5]